Health and Safety Protocols and Policies

 - Laundry Rooms

-- No more than seven people at a time in Coed, fifteen people at a time in Kaufman.
-Only one person at a time in Alumni and Nagler.
+- No more than seven people are allowed in the laundry room at a time in Coed, 15 people at a time in Kaufman; only one person is allowed at a time in Alumni and Nagler.

 - Students will only use machines and not linger after use.